Training Transition Policies via Distribution Matching for Complex Tasks: Preliminaries

 \subsection{Deep Q-Learning}

-Deep Q-learning \citep{riedmiller2005neural, mnih2013playing} is a variant of Q-learning \citep{watkins1992q} that produces a neural network called a deep Q-network (DQN) that aims to learn a deterministic optimal action from among a discrete set of actions for each state. \citet{mnih2015human} suggested the use of a replay buffer (experience replay) \citep{lin1992self} and a target network in training a DQN.
-The replay buffer stores the agent's experiences $(s_t, a_t, s_{t+1}, r_t)$ at each time step $t$, allowing the DQN to learn more from individual data multiple times and recall a rare experience.
+Deep Q-learning \citep{riedmiller2005neural, mnih2013playing} is a variant of Q-learning \citep{watkins1992q} that produces a neural network called a deep Q-network (DQN) that aims to learn a deterministic optimal action from among a discrete set of actions for each state.
+Deep Q-learning suffers from overestimating $y_t$ \citep{thrun1993issues} because of the max term, which impedes the learning process.
+Double Q-learning \citep{DBLP:journals/corr/HasseltGS15} addresses this problem by decoupling the networks for choosing the action and evaluating value.
 The target network $Q_{\theta'}$ makes learning more stable by providing a target $y_t$ that is fixed for long periods of time:

-The parameters $\theta'$ of the target network are updated from the DQN parameters $\theta$ periodically and held constant between updates.

-Deep Q-learning suffers from overestimating $y_t$ \citep{thrun1993issues} because of the argmax term, which impedes the learning process.
-Double Q-learning \citep{DBLP:journals/corr/HasseltGS15} addresses this problem by decoupling the networks for choosing the action and evaluating value.
-The Q-network in the argmax term for $y_{t}'$ uses $\theta$ instead of $\theta'$:

 The DQN is updated using a loss function such as the mean squared error $(y_{t}' - Q_{\theta}(s_t, a_t))^2$.
 We use train a DQN with double Q-learning to get a signal that tells us when to switch from a transition policy to the next lower-level policy.